tSopermon/rag-concert-chatbot/README.md

 ## Usage

+### How to Use the App

+1. **Upload a Concert Document**
+   - Use the sidebar's text box to enter a concert-related document.
+   - Press the "Upload" button to update the database and generate a summary of the document.

+2. **Ask Questions**
-- Enter a question about concerts in the input box.
+   - Once the document is uploaded, type your question about the document in the main input box.
-- Click "Ask" to get real-time answers.
-- Use the "Ollama" toggle to switch between local LLM and SerpAPI responses.
+   - The app will provide accurate answers based on the uploaded content.

+3. **Explore Concert Information**
+   - Search for upcoming concerts or events by entering an artist's name.
+   - Get real-time details like dates and locations using SerpAPI integration.

 ## Contributing